dynamodb-toolbox/dynamodb-toolbox/docs/docs/1-getting-started/3-usage/index.md

 ---
-title: Usage
+title: Usage ⭐️
 ---

 import Mermaid from '@theme/Mermaid';

-# Usage
+# Usage ⭐️

-DynamoDB-Toolbox exposes mainly three classes:
+DynamoDB-Toolbox mainly exposes three classes:

-- [Tables](../../2-tables/1-usage/index.md) that describe the configuration of your DynamoDB Tables
+- [🏗️ Tables](../../2-tables/1-usage/index.md) that describe the configuration of your DynamoDB Tables.
-- [Entities](../../3-entities/1-usage/index.md) that categorize the items contained in your Tables
+- [🐶 Entities](../../3-entities/1-usage/index.md) that categorize the items contained in your Tables.
-- [Schemas](../../4-schemas/1-usage/index.md) that list the attributes of your entities
+- [📐 Schemas](../../4-schemas/1-usage/index.md) that list the attributes of your entities.

 ```mermaid
 flowchart LR